What Makes A Good Skateboard? – Quick Guide In 2023

 Boards from these brands typically come with the same price range.
 Purchasing from one of them means that you can rest assured of getting a quality board.

-That said, smaller brands, such as Polar, Stereo, Welcome, Skull Skates, can nonetheless produce skateboards of equal quality to the bigger names.
+That said, smaller brands, such as Polar, Stereo, Welcome, and Skull Skates, can nonetheless produce skateboards of equal quality to the bigger names.

 The truth is, more often than not, small and large companies have their products constructed in the same woodshops, resulting in comparable specifications and build quality.